qatrackplus/qatrackplus/docs/admin/units/guide.rst

 * Unit Type - *Select the type of unit this is*
 * Is serviceable - *Set to true to make this unit selectable in Service Events*
 * Site - *If you have multiple sites configured, choose the site this unit is located at*
+* Modalities - *Select any modalities that are currently available on this machine.
+These are used in conjunction with the fault log functionality*
+* Treatment Techniques - *Select any treatment techniques that are currently available on this machine.
+These are used in conjunction with the fault log functionality*
 * Service Areas - *Select all the service areas available for this unit (e.g. Linac, kv Imaging, MV Imaging etc)*
 * Available Time on date of acceptance - *The number of clinical hours that the unit is available on a day to day basis*
 * Unit Schedule - *Set the number of hours this unit is available and the effective date.
 See below for an example*